 About the OPSB

-The Ohio Power Siting Board (Board or OPSB) was created on November 15, 1981, by amended Substitute House Bill 694 as a separate entity within the Public Utilities Commission of Ohio.
+The Ohio Power Siting Board (Board), originally known as the Ohio Power Siting Commission, was created in 1972.
 The authority of the Board is outlined in Ohio Revised Code (ORC) Chapter 4906.

 Our mission is to support sound energy policies that provide for the installation of energy capacity and transmission infrastructure for the benefit of the Ohio citizens, promoting the state's economic interests, and protecting the environment and land use.